Exporting to the EU – A guide for Canadian business

 |HS Sub-heading -International||6 digits||0303 13||Atlantic Salmon (Salmo salar) Danube salmon (Hucho hucho)|

 |CN code -European||8 digits||0303 13 00||Atlantic Salmon (Salmo salar) Danube salmon (Hucho hucho)|

 |TARIC code - European||10 digits||0303 13 00 10||Atlantic Salmon (Salmo salar)|

-For example, the code for importing Frozen Atlantic Salmon into the EU is 0303 13 00 10.
+The code for importing Frozen Atlantic Salmon into the EU in Table 1 above is 0303 13 00 10.

 2.2 Calculating customs duties: rules of origin and valuation

 Most customs duties are expressed as ad valorem duty, a percentage of the import price.
 Some products, however, are subject to either a